Futunan language: Phonology

 The Futunan language has five vowels; /a, e, i, o, u/, which can be short or long.
 Long vowels are denoted by a macron: ā, ē, ī, ō, ū.

 Futunan has 11 consonants: 4 plosives /p, t, k, ʔ/; 3 nasals /m, n, ŋ/; 1 liquid /l/; and 3 fricatives /f, v, s/.

 The Futunan syllable structure is (C)V, examples: eio (yes), tauasu (meeting where one drinks kava), aua (particle of the negative imperative), etc.).

+Orthography

+As Futunan natives did not have a writing system, the first documented written form of Futunian was a list of 118 words collected by William Schouten and Jacob Le Maire in 1616 during their visit to Futuna.

+The first orthography for Futunan was developed by Isidore Grétzel, and was largely phonological, with vowel length indicated by a superscript dash (e.g. ā, ē, ī, ō, ū) and glottal stop by an apostrophe.
+This practice was then adopted and improved by Claire Moyse-Faurie, notably replacing the superscript denoting vowel length with a macron.